-A live-feed electronic tide height gauge, showing the depth of water over the bar, is displayed on the Harbour website and at the Berthing Office, with info updated every 60 seconds.
+A live-feed electronic tide height gauge, showing the depth of water over the bar, can be found on the Harbour website and displayed at the Berthing Office, with info updated every 60 seconds.
 Pictorial and video guides can also be found on the website.
 As a general guide, access to the Harbour for a vessel drawing 1.5m is ±3 hours HW Portsmouth, Neaps or Springs.
-Dredging maintains average depths of 2m MLWS along the visitors’ pontoon.
+Regular dredging maintains average depths of 2m MLWS along the visitors’ pontoon.

 A Water Taxi service (VHF Ch 80 Callsign ‘Bembridge Water Taxi” or tel: 01983 872828) operates from the Duver pontoon, with various pick up and drop off points (subject to tidal access).

-Shower and toilet facilities were completely refurbished in 2020 (with further improvements planned).
-A “Galley Locker” within the Berthing Office sells essentials and Island made ales, spirits and wine.
-An independent seasonal café is open every day from April, and a new provision, “Steve’s Bar” will open at Easter 2021.
-Electricity is available, and water, waste removal and WiFi is free.
+Berthing includes electricity and water - waste removal and WiFi is free.
 A lift out and scrub service for visitors with RIBs/powerboats up to 10m (5 tonnes) is available at Bembridge Boat Storage (bembridgeboatstorage.co.uk) and can be arranged through the Harbour or Berthing Office.
 Undercover and external dry-stack storage also available.